You’re thinking, "But this is what Management Representatives have been doing for decades. Why shouldn't I take a lead auditor course?"

 - Implementing the audit programme

-- Audit programme monitoring and ensuring the effectiveness of corrective actions
+- Taking Corrective Action where required and ensuring the effectiveness of such corrective actions

 - Reviewing and improving audit programmes

-These activities are outside the scope of a Lead Auditor Course where the focus is on training auditors for work with Certification Auditors.
+These activities are outside the scope of a Lead Auditor Course where the focus is on training auditors for work with Certification Auditors (and ISO Guidance Documents rarely get a mention).
 Such bodies have their own auditing programmes and procedures (documented and approved as part of their accreditation) and so this area is excluded from Lead Auditor Courses.

 What about the needs of the Management Representative?
 Tough!